CREEATION/laravel-elixir-jade/README.md

-laravel-elixir-jade-blade
+laravel-elixir-jade
 =========================

-Simple Laravel Elixir wrapper to compile Jade to Blade.
+Simple Laravel Elixir wrapper to compile Jade.

-Compiled Blade Templates are located in your `/resources/views/` folder as usual.
+Compiled Templates are located in your `/resources/views/` folder as usual.

 ### Installation
 Run the following command in your Laravel project:

-    npm install laravel-elixir-jade-blade
+    npm install laravel-elixir-jade

 Next, add the following line into your gulpfile.js:

-    require('laravel-elixir-jade-blade');
+    require('laravel-elixir-jade');

 And your done!